LeonardoGonzales/jvm-brotli-example/README.md

 Simply clone this repository and run `mvn package` to build.
 If you don't have maven installed, you can use the included maven wrapper and run `mvnw package` (or `mvnw.cmd package` on Windows).

-Once you've run the build:
+Once you've run the build:\

-- execute the "Main" class via your favourite IDE, or
+execute the "Main" class via your favourite IDE

+**OR**

-- navigate to "target" dir and run `java -jar jvmb-example.jar`
+navigate to "target" dir and run `java -jar jvmb-example.jar`

 If the execution is successful, two new files should appear in the src folder: **encoded.br** and **decoded.txt**